 A customer's decision to license cabinet space in one of our IBX data centers and to purchase additional services typically involves a significant commitment of resources.
 In addition, some customers will be reluctant to commit to locating in our IBX data centers until they are confident that the IBX data center has adequate carrier connections.
 As a result, we have a long sales cycle.
 Furthermore, we may expend significant time and resources in pursuing a particular sale or customer that does not result in revenue.
-We are also planning significant hiring in our sales force for 2011.
+We have also significantly expanded our sales force in the past year.
 It will take time for these new hires to become fully productive.

 The current economic downturn may further impact this long sales cycle by making it extremely difficult for customers to accurately forecast and plan future business activities.
-This could cause customers to slow spending, or delay decision-making, on our products and services, which would delay and lengthen our sales cycle.
+This could cause customers to slow spending or delay decision-making on our products and services, which would delay and lengthen our sales cycle.